skywalkerctu/UC-cisco-anyconnect-vpn-save-password/README.md

 ## Instruction

-1. Copy file Cisco.vbs to your computer
+1. Copy file Cisco.vbs and config.txt to your computer (make sure they're in the same directory)
-2. Edit it and replace SET_YOUR_PASSWORD_HERE with your password
+2. Edit config.txt and replace with your username(6+2) and password
+3. (Optional) adjust the delay to suit your computer

 Enjoy 😉

+#### Credit to @paveleremin for creating the original script